-Goal (Include and identify all goals from Section 2, if applicable) Related State and Local Priorities (from Section 2) Actions and Services Level of Service (Indicate if school- wide or LEA-wide) Annual Update: Review of actions/ services What actions are performed or services provided in each year (and are projected to be provided in years 2 and 3)?
-What are the anticipated expenditures for each action (including funding source)? applicasie, LCAP YEAR Year 1: 2014-15 Year 2: 2015-16 Year 3: 2016-17 2.13: Provide foster students with services targeted to specific needs of the subgroup that may be confidential in nature.
-District- wide \$50,000 \$50,000 \$50,000 Goal 3: All students and staff will work in a healthy, safe, and secure environment that supports Goal 3.
-1. Basic Services 3.
-Parent Involvement 5.
-Pupil Engagement 3.5: Ensure access for low income pupils to the core instructional program by including, but not limited to, Positive Behavior Interventions and Supports (PBIS) training, Implementation of restorative justice strategies, expanding drop-out prevention and retention efforts, mentoring , increasing nursing services , nutritious food, intramural sports , and other wellness programs .
-Expand School Climate Oversight Committees that include parents and students.
-District- wide \$1,585,858 \$1,975,199 \$2,411,642 learning.
-6. School Climate 3.6: Support extended learning opportunities for low-income pupils by providing parent training on accessing the student information system (attendance, grades, progress reports, etc.).
-District- wide \$283,000 \$273,000 \$133,000 3.7: Establish parenting programs that support student success by working with community partners and organizations and other family services (e.g., parent trainings , links to community social service resources , parenting workshops , and secondary bridge programs), expand the use of school-based Parent and Community Liaisons , expanding structured recess at elementary schools, offering health fairs, and providing finger printing for parent volunteers.
+Goal (Include and identify all goals from Section 2, if applicable) Related State and Local Priorities (from Section 2) Actions and Services Level of Service (Indicate if school- wide or Annual Update: Review of actions/ projected to be provid at actions are performed or services provided in each year (and are jected to be provided in years 2 and 3)?
+What are the anticipated expenditures for each action (including funding source)?
+LEA-wide) services LCAP YEAR Year 1: 2014-15 Year 2: 2015-16 Year 3: 2016-17 2.13: Provide foster students with services targeted to specific needs of the subgroup that may be confidential in nature.
+District- wide \$50,000 \$50,000 \$50,000 Goal 3: All students and staff will work in a healthy, safe, and secure environment that · • 3.5: Ensure access for low income pupils to the core instructional program by including, but not limited to, Positive Behavior Interventions and Supports (PBIS) training, Implementation of restorative justice strategies, expanding drop-out prevention and retention efforts, mentoring , increasing nursing services , nutritious food , intramural sports , and other wellness programs .
+Expand School Climate Oversight Committees that include parents and District- wide \$1,585,858 \$1,975,199 \$2,411,642 supports learning.
+Engagement 6.
+School Climate students.
+3.6: Support extended learning opportunities for low-income pupils by providing parent training on accessing the student information system (attendance, grades, progress reports, etc.).
+District- wide \$\$283,000 \$273,000 \$133,000 3.7: Establish parenting programs that support student success by working with community partners and organizations and other family services (e.g., parent trainings , links to community social service resources , parenting workshops , and secondary bridge programs), expand the use of school-based Parent and Community Liaisons , expanding structured recess at elementary schools, offering health fairs, and providing finger printing for parent volunteers.
 Support these efforts with transportation and childcare .
 District- wide \$1,457,649 \$2,573,411 \$3,697,390